ytsutano/axmldec/README.md

 ## 2 Usage

-1. Use `unzip` to extract the files from a APK file:
+1. Use `unzip` to extract the manifest file from a APK file:

-        unzip AndroidApp.apk
+        unzip -j com.example.app.apk AndroidManifest.xml

 2. Pass the manifest file (either binary or text) the tool to decode: